 Having your pet spayed or neutered and in good health will increase the chances of it being adoptable.
 Having your pet up to date on core vaccinations increases the likelihood of health & wellness while in shelter in addition to what we provide.

-Things to ask yourself before surrendering–
+Things to ask yourself before surrendering:

 • Can you place your pet with a family member, co-worker, or friend?
 Work your personal network for individuals or families who might be a good match for your pet.
 If you’re surrendering your pet for a behavior problem, ask yourself if the animal gets enough exercise and mental stimulation through toys and social time.
 Boredom and pent up energy are the origins of many behavior problems such as chewing and barking.

 If you’re surrendering your pet for house breaking trouble, many times this behavior is linked to stress.
 Even subtle changes in the home (and certainly new pets or people) can disrupt an animal’s habits.
 Not cleaning a litter box often enough, or not walking a dog sufficiently or keeping the yard free of waste can result in animals soiling inappropriately.

 • If you are surrendering a pet because of a challenge you do not want to deal with, keep in mind that a stranger may not want to deal with it either.
 This decreases the chance of the pet being adopted to a new home.

 • If your allergies are compelling you to surrender your pet, have you exhausted options for air purifiers and medications?
 Have you consulted a doctor to discuss all options?